Z (video game): Gameplay

-Versions

-There are 2 main versions for PC use, one for DOS named Z and another one for Windows 95 named Z 95 & Expansion (that give Zeditor and Extension pack with additional challenging levels from 20 to 35.
-Each of these level are parallel; so 21 is the same kind as level 1 but with a bigger map and all units available).
-The former used to require DOSBox (an open source DOS emulator for various operating systems) to run on a modern operating system.

-A workaround for Z 95s incompatibility with Windows XP which allows Z 95 to run on a Windows XP system without any form of emulation was posted on the ZZone forums.
-The workaround, named Z Expansion XP, involves disabling some protected instructions in the Z 95 executable and contains a custom installer since the original Z 95 installer refuses to run under Windows XP.
-In the concerning forum thread the Z Expansion XP workaround is also reported to work under Windows Vista.
+Release

-Ports for the PlayStation and Sega Saturn were released in 1997 and 1998 only in Europe.
+The MS-DOS version is named Z and Z 95 is for Windows 95.
+Ports for the PlayStation and Saturn were released in 1997 and 1998 only in Europe.
 Both were handled by Krisalis Software and published by GT Interactive.
 Sony Computer Entertainment published the PS version in Europe.
 Even though the Saturn mouse was never released in Europe, the Saturn version of Z includes mouse support.

 A mobile version of Z was developed by Peter Harrap and TickTock Games and was published by KavCom.
 It was released on iPhone and iPad in 2011, with further releases on BlackBerry Playbook, Android, and Kindle in 2012.
 The mobile version remake by TickTock Games was also released for Mac in 2012, and then published by Kiss Ltd and KavCom for Windows PC on Steam and GOG.com in July 4th of 2014.

 There was also a "Directors cut version".
 There was a very limited number of these mostly given away at the launch party.
 There were only a couple of levels with this version and it featured "R" rated audio for the robot voices.